-Cats meow to communicate with people, but persistent or loud vocalizing can signal more than simple attention-seeking.
-This guide breaks down the most common reasons for excessive meowing and practical, vet-aligned steps to calm the noise—safely.
+Cats meow to communicate with people, but persistent or loud vocalizing can signal more than attention-seeking.
+Below you’ll learn the most common medical and behavioral reasons for excessive meowing—and a step-by-step plan to reduce the noise safely (without punishment).

 Introduction